From Sega Retro

 Grandia (グランディア) is a Sega Saturn RPG released in Japan and later brought overseas on the PlayStation.
 It is the first entry in Game Arts's popular Grandia series of RPGs.
 It was followed by Grandia II.
-The game is very characteristic of Game Arts' other classic franchise, Lunar, in its colorful and relatively lighthearted nature.
+Because of it's lighthearted and colorful tone, the game is very similar to Lunar, another Game Arts franchise.

 In a humble port town, Justin is playing games with his friends, while rumors are circulating that a new continent has been found.
 Meanwhile, the Garlyle forces, the main militia of the game's primary villains, are hunting for information regarding power sealed inside of the ancient ruins of past civilizations.
 Justin, along with his friend Sue, dream of going on the same adventures that Justin's late father undertook before him.
 Managing to get an entry pass to the adventurer's society, he is eventually led on a tour of the ancient ruins near his hometown.
 Inside, he opens a door with the help of a spirit stone and discovers that the legends of these cities may be a reality.
 But when the Garlyle forces go after him, they learn of what he has found and from there the adventure begins.